 Good writing starts with an outline of the story and then continues with filling in facts; fleshing out details; and editing.

 Lots and lots of editing.
-‘Cause no one starts with “It was a dark and stormy night” and continues straight through to the end (revealing the identity of the murderer) without a lot of back and forth; a lot of changing, rewriting, deleting –until the story’s just right.
+Because no one starts with “It was a dark and stormy night” and continues straight through to the end without a lot of back and forth; a lot of changing, rewriting, deleting – until the story’s just right.

 The same is true with designing your home, but you don’t need a degree in Architecture or English to participate fully in the process.

-No consistently successful author sits down with a blank page and just starts writing.
-Unless you’re writing a story about say, a fictional boy wizard, you’ll need some facts to work with.
+Architects start the design process by collecting information, just like writers.
 Tom Clancy, for example, employs teams of researchers, because he knows you can’t communicate your story well until you know your subject well.

-And in home design, the subject is you and the way you live.
-The more thought you’ve given to what you like; what you want; and how your new home might fulfill your dreams, the better the chances you’ll communicate that clearly to your Architect.
+In home design, the subject is you and the way you live.
+The more thought you’ve given to what you like, what you want, and how your new home might fulfill your dreams, the better the chances you’ll communicate that clearly to your Architect.

 Start by collecting pictures or other images of anything that helps you express what you have in mind.
 (One of my clients calls this a “swipe” file, but I prefer to think of the images as “borrowed”).
 I also recommend building a library of ideas using houzz.com.
 (Read my take on Houzz here.)

 For a home design, the outline is called a program or creative brief, and should include a few paragraphs about every use you want your house to address (notice I said use, not room – uses aren’t always contained within rooms).

 Some Architects will ask you to prepare the creative brief yourself; at my firm we lead you through the process, making it an open-ended conversation between Architect and Client.